5T33Z0/Clover-Crate/OC2Clover/Config_Resources.md

 Extract the Info you need from the [**OpenCore install Guide**](https://dortania.github.io/OpenCore-Install-Guide/)

 #### 11th Gen Intel CPUs and newer
-Not covered by the OpenCore Install guide.
+Not covered by the OpenCore Install Guide.
 Follow the Comet Lake Instructions from the [**OpenCore install Guide**](https://dortania.github.io/OpenCore-Install-Guide/) and then just look for Help on Reddit or Github.

 #### AMD CPUs
 Extract the Info you need from the [**OpenCore install Guide**](https://dortania.github.io/OpenCore-Install-Guide/)

 ### Option 2: Using the Hackintosh Vanilla Desktop Guide

-#### 3rd to 9th Gen Intel Core CPUs
+#### For 3rd to 9th Gen Intel Core CPUs
 It's outdated but still usable.
-If you have a For 3rd Gen to 9th Gen Intel Core CPU you can just follow this guide to set up you Clover config.plist.
+If you have a For 3rd Gen to 9th Gen Intel Core CPU you can just follow this guide to set up you Clover `config.plist`.

 1. Follow the Instructions for your Intel CPU on [**Hackintosh Vanilla Desktop Guide**](https://hackintosh.gitbook.io/r-hackintosh-vanilla-desktop-guide/)
 2. Add **ACPI Tables**, patches and Kernel Patches listed in the corresponding OpenCore Installation Guide